How can I get involved with the University Center?

 There are all types of in Washington, DC.
 You won't go hungry!
 You can eat on campus or visit one the many eating establishments in the greater community.

 The Welcome Center is currently located in Centennial Hall.
 Parking is available in the Nebraska Parking Lot for all visitors.
 For more information, please visit the Admissions website.

 Where can I get a taxi from campus?

 Taxis are generally available in the Asbury building parking lot.
-Taxi companies can also be contacted to come to campus for pick up as well.
+Taxi companies can also be to come to campus for pick up as well.

 Does the University Center have a lost and found?

 The University Center has a temporary lost and found located at the Information Desk.
 At the end of each night, all lost items of value are turned into Public Safety.